luigibolovan/ces-qa-plugin/README.md

 git clone git@github.com:luigibolovan/ces-qa-plugin.git
 ```

-and is also available on Dockerhub using
+and is also available on Dockerhub

 ```
 docker pull luigibolovan/scc-wrapper:1.0